Michael D. Duvall: Extramarital affairs and resignation

 During a lull in a July 8, 2009, appropriations committee meeting, Duvall had a conversation with fellow Republican committee member and Assemblyman Jeff Miller, wherein he described two different affairs he was currently engaged in with two women, one of them being a lobbyist.
 Duvall's microphone was "live," and his graphic descriptions, although whispered, were recorded.

 The story was first reported on September 8, 2009, by KCAL 9 News, which aired footage of the conversation.
 The same evening, the OC Weekly published an in-depth piece covering Duvall's affairs, including some of the more graphic parts of the conversation that KCAL was unable to air.
-One of the issues raised ethical concerns, as it did with a lobbyist for Sempra Energy, and Duvall was Vice Chairman of the Assembly's Utility and Commerce Committee.
+One of the sexual relationships raised ethical concerns, as it was with a lobbyist for Sempra Energy, and Duvall was Vice Chairman of the Assembly's Utility and Commerce Committee.

 Duvall resigned during the noon hour on September 9, less than 15 hours after the story broke.
 On November 2, the FBI announced it had conducted an investigation of Duvall's actions and that he would not face federal charges.
 In response, Sempra Energy reinstated lobbyist Heidi Barsuglia, the woman with whom Duvall allegedly had an affair.
 Barsuglia released a statement saying: "This experience has been a professional and personal nightmare.
 I did nothing whatsoever illegal or unethical with former Assemblyman Duvall or anyone else."
 She stated that she was considering legal action against Duvall.